KristinaKrastanova/Ballet-School-Website/README.md

 This is a website for ballet school.
+Only frondend!
 HTML; CSS; JS